Remixing isn’t a new concept.

 Let me know if there’s a possiblity of remixing this track or another.

 Thanks for your time.

 Besides remixing and pitching artists or labels, there aren’t too many other ways to gather material for remixing.

-One approach could be to search Soundcloud for the keyword “stems,” but if you do that, you should still really contact the owner of the stems and see if you’re allowed to remix them (you probably are if they’re uploaded as stems, but you should still ask).
+One approach could be to search Soundcloud for the keyword “stems,” but if you do that, you should still really contact the owner of the stems and see if you’re allowed to remix them (you probably are, but you should still ask).

-Another approach could be to use a site like Splice, but again, you should contact the owner.
+Another approach could be to use a site like Splice.

 What if, instead of having to pitch labels and artists, you were the one who got pitched?